Koredotcom/docs/docs/gale/models/fine-tuned-models/export-your-fine-tuned-model.md

-# Export your Custom Model
+# Export your Fine-Tuned Model

-You can export your custom model for reference.
+You can export your fine-tuned model for reference.

-**To export your custom model, follow these steps**:
+**To export your fine-tuned model, follow these steps**:

 1. Click the three dots icon corresponding to the **Model name** on the **Models** page.
 A pop-up with a list of options is displayed.